Alma Problem: Order of the middle movements

+In 1955, in her later years, following a comparable inquiry from Eduard van Beinum to Alma on the same question, Alma replied in reverse to her communication to Mengelberg 36 years earlier.
+The matter remains under debate, with conductors and musicians having the latitude to choose either option for performance.

 Third hammer blow

 Alma also claims that Mahler described the three hammer-blows of the finale as 'three blows of fate, the last of which fells [the hero] as a tree is felled'.
 Deciding that the hero was Mahler himself, and that the symphony was 'prophetic', she then identified these three blows with three later events in her husband's life: his 'forced resignation' from the Vienna State Opera; the death of his eldest daughter; and the diagnosis of a fatal heart condition.
 In addition, she claims that Mahler eventually deleted the third hammer-blow from the score out of sheer superstition, in an (unsuccessful) attempt to stave off a third disaster in his own life.
 Again, the story has become canonic; but the difficulties it presents are several.
 First, Alma's programmatic interpretation is not corroborated by the composer or any other source.
 Second, Mahler's resignation from the Opera was not, in reality, 'forced', and was not necessarily even a 'disaster'.
 Third, Alma exaggerates the seriousness of her husband's 'heart condition', which was not inevitably fatal.
 Fourth, she neglects to mention that Mahler's discovery of her own infidelity was a 'blow' of far greater weight than at least one (and possibly two) of the other events she does mention.
 Fifth, her story once again falls foul of the known chronology: Mahler revised the symphony in the Summer of 1906 — whereas all three of the events reported by Alma took place after this time: Mahler requested release from his Vienna Opera contract in May 1907, and it was in July of that year that his daughter died and his heart condition was diagnosed.
 Sixth, her report of Mahler's 'superstitious' reason for removing the third hammer-blow not only has no corroboration of any kind, but also betrays an ignorance of the musical sources.
 Mahler originally notated no fewer than five large percussive impacts in the score of his finale (b.9, b.336, b.479, b.530, b.783); these five were later reduced to a 'classically' dramatic three and specifically allotted to a 'Hammer' — though with one of these blows (the last) occurring in a structural and gestural context that makes it very different from the other two (and equivalent to the two that were removed).
 It was this anomalous blow that Mahler, in revising the work, chose to delete — making the important question not 'Why did he finally take it out?', but 'Why did he first leave it in?'